Manali99mm/momentum-clone/README.md

 # momentum-clone
-Clone of the Chrome app Momentum
+Clone of the Chrome app Momentum using Vanilla JS